lil-brumski/BrumSkyOS/README.md

 * 2. CMAKE.
 * 3. A working command line/terminal.
 * 4. Git
+* 5. Python {depends}

+The python files are used only for automation.

 To run this project enter thesw in any directory on your device that you wish to store this repo in:
 ```bash